teamhanko/hanko/README.md

 ## About Hanko
 Hanko is the open-source alternative for passwordless authentication, powered by a combination of magic links and WebAuthn-based biometrics, aka passkeys.

-Passwordless logins have been promised to us for quite a while now.
-But only since very recently, the ecosystem of devices, browsers, and operating systems is finally there.
-With most devices now supporting WebAuthn right out of the box, and shipping with biometric sensors like Touch ID and Face ID, a truly fascinating login experience becomes possible and will replace passwords for good.
+Passwordless logins have been promised to us for quite some time.
+But it's only recently that the ecosystem of devices, browsers, and operating systems is finally ready.
+With most devices now supporting WebAuthn out of the box and shipping with biometric sensors like Touch ID, Face ID, and Windows Hello, it's enabling a truly fascinating login experience that will replace passwords for good.

 That's where Hanko comes in.
 Hanko enables a polished, end-to-end passwordless user experience on the web.
 Self-hosted or as a lean SaaS hosted by us (coming soon).
 API-first, small footprint, for developers.